The Fort Union National Monument is the site of the region's largest fort in the 19th century. Photograph by Design Pics Inc/Alamy.

 The frontiersman purchased this home for his third wife, Maria Josefa Jaramillo, in 1843, and they resided here for 27 years.
 The Grand Masonic Lodge of New Mexico now owns and maintains it as a museum and memorial to its fellow freemason.

-Above: The Georgia O’Keeffe Home and Studio.
-Photographs by Krysta Jabczenski, 2019, © Georgia O’Keeffe Museum.
+Get a glimpse into Georgia O'Keeffe's life at the Georgia O’Keeffe Home and Studio.
+Photograph by Krysta Jabczenski, 2019, © Georgia O’Keeffe Museum.

 Georgia O’Keeffe Home and Studio, Abiquiú